flakeos/.github/profile/README.md

 FlakeOS use as code name the names of the mountains.

 ### Technical Info
-Base System:              Ubuntu 22.04 LTS\
+Base System:              Ubuntu 18.04 LTS\
 Desktop Environment:      Mate

+## Compability
+RAM: 2.0 GB

+*same system requirement of Ubuntu 18.04 LTS*